kimfucious/netlify-forms-formik/README.md

 After a bit of trial and error, I settled on [reaptcha](https://www.npmjs.com/package/reaptcha).
 It's clean and documented well.

 There's actually only one key step to get reCaptcha working with Netlify Forms, which is to send the reCaptcha response token with your form data.
-The main work here is to get a hold of the Recaptcha response, so we can do just that.
+The main work here is to get a hold of the reCaptcha response, so we can do just that.

 The steps are: